1/?

 What is the most common personality type in DISC?

-What is the rarest personality type in DISC assessment?
+What is the rarest personality type in DISC?

 The DISC framework doesn't specifically highlight a "rarest" personality type.
 However, it's generally observed that certain traits, such as high Dominance and high Conscientiousness within the same individual, are less common.
 The prevalence of traits can also vary depending on the specific population being studied.